 Differences in LSF Configuration between Juno and luna

-- We reserve ~12GB of RAM per host for the operating system and GPFS on Juno CentOS 7 hosts.
+- We reserve ~12GB of RAM per host for the operating system and GPFS on Juno hosts.

-- On each jx## node (CentOS 7, GPFS installed), 240GB of RAM is available for LSF jobs.
+- On each jx## node (CentOS 7 with GPFS), 240GB of RAM is available for LSF jobs.

 - All jobs must have -W (maximum execution Walltime) specified on Juno.
 Please do not use -We on Juno.